Navigating Portuguese Social Etiquette

 Conclusion

-I assume you aren’t being rude on purpose.
-You are just operating on a “system of efficiency” in a country that runs on “systems of relations.”
+You probably are not being rude on purpose.
+You are running a “system of efficiency” in a place that runs on “systems of relations.”

-Switching your social operating system requires three simple adjustments:
+Switching the operating system comes down to three small adjustments:

 1. Greet before you transact.